MinterTeam/minter-go-node/docs/api.rst

 Send transaction
 ^^^^^^^^^^^^^^^^

-Sends transaction to the Minter Network.
+Sends transaction to the Minter Network. **Note:** tx should start with 0x prefix.

 .. code-block:: bash